• archive

 That view no longer exists as he captured it.
 Trees now block the river, and the "S" curve Ansel froze in time is no longer visible from the overlook (I imagine a drone could still get a similar shot, but they're not permitted in the park so don't even think about it)

-I love visiting locations made iconic by masters of the photography because they give us a glimpse into how they saw a landscape.
-I try to recreate their pieces, and come up with something new.
+I love visiting locations made iconic by masters of photography because they give us a glimpse into how they saw a landscape.
+I try to recreate their pieces, and to come up with something new.

 But more than anything, these places are a reminder that nothing is permanent.
 Everything is always changing: some things disappear, others are born.